skousik/RTD_tutorial/step_2_error_function/README.tex.md

 #### Remark

+We are only looking at the tracking error for _non-braking_ trajectories.
+This is because we will compute our reachability analysis for such trajectories in Step 3, and because we know from Step 1 that our braking trajectories travel less far than non-braking trajectories.
+Furthermore, since the Turtlebot's yaw rate and acceleration are decoupled in its dynamic mode, and the yaw tracking error is what causes an offset from our trajectory over its entire time horizon, the tracking error will not be worse when tracking a braking trajectory versus a non-braking trajectory.
+You can verify this for yourself by looking at `step_2_inspect_turtlebot_desired_vs_braking_traj.m`.

-If we're doing things with dynamic obstacles, we must include the fail-safe maneuver explicitly in the desired trajectory, because the FRS has to include time.
+Note that, if we're doing things with dynamic obstacles, we must include the fail-safe maneuver explicitly in the desired trajectory, because the FRS has to include time.
 We have written [a paper that shows how to do this](https://arxiv.org/abs/1902.02851).